 .
 Since this paint is color-changing, it helps ensure you have not missed any spots.
 You can even use this paint on acoustical ceilings.

 This paint will dry within 1 to 2 hours.
 You can easily apply it with a roller.
 It is acrylic paint, and it has a flat finish to hide imperfections on the tiles.

-Glidden offers low-odor ceiling paint.
-It is latex paint with a flat white finish.
-This paint does not change colors as it dries.
-The paint is applied white and dries white.
+The paint is applied to white and dries to white.
 The paint is splatter resistant, making it a great product for messy painters.

 FAQS: Painting Ceiling Tiles